KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ### Main Server

 - **LTC:** [https://github.com/litecoin-project/litecoin](https://github.com/litecoin-project/litecoin) Branch: `0.16`

+_To notarise KMD -> LTC, the `-notary=".litecoin/litecoin.conf"` flag is required when launching KMD._

 ### 3rd Party Server (some of these are yet to update - check discord for status)